 Families face many challenges.
 And some of those challenges must be resolved by legal means.

 The family law team at our Calgary office is here to help.
-Our dedicated family lawyers are adept at handling divorces, adoptions, and elder care concerns.
+Our dedicated calgary family law lawyers are adept at handling divorces, adoptions, and elder care concerns.

 In most cases, before you can get divorced the law requires you to be separated for at least one year.
 There are ways to get around this provision, but you must be prepared to prove adultery or cruelty to use them.
 Most people just opt to live “separate and apart.”